zeusta/Docs/extensions/Guide By Functions/Magento 1/Barcode Management.md

 ### Scan barcode

-In Inventory Management extension, you need to use a Barcode scanner which is able to connect with your computer.
-Then you can scan to read product information or update stock Qty. when doing Stock taking (Stock taking is a feature available in Inventory Management extension) or managing purchase orders (Magestore Barcode management extension is totally compatible with Magestore Inventory Management &amp; Purchase Management extension.)
+In our inventory management modules, you need to use a Barcode scanner which is able to connect with your computer.
+Then you can scan to read product information or update stock Qty. when doing Stock taking (Stock taking is a function available in Magestore's inventory management solution) or managing purchase orders.

 - When going to Scan Barcode, you can read barcode information and product information.